 I did test my air quality index inside my RV after painting, but I have no reference points from before the primer and sealers were applied.
 So I honestly don’t know if the VOC levels or the formaldehyde levels dropped or not.

-AFM Safecoat Transitional Primer and AFM Safecoat Safe Seal IS an easy solution for most people to use to reduce their VOC exposure, but it’s just the smell that’s so hard to deal with.
+AFM Safecoat Transitional Primer and AFM Safecoat Safe Seal IS an easy solution for most people to use to reduce their VOC exposure.

 - I personally believe that the products do work.
 I don’t have any test results myself, but there are independent tests available to show that formaldehyde emissions have been reduced by 90%.

 - The AFM Safecoat products that I used truly did work great.
 The primer bonded great and provided great coverage.
 The Safe Seal dried clear and evenly.

 - With a variety of products, there are plenty of AFM products to seal just about everything in your house or building site.

 - AFM products are probably going to be most used by people with chemical sensitivities.
 People with chemical sensitivities might think that since the products are non-toxic, they’ll be able to apply them.
 Some people might.
 Others might not.
 I’d suggest reading the FAQs on the AFM Safecoat site.

 - If you are sensitive to smells, you might need to have someone else paint the room, building, product, etc. You might need to leave the house until the smell disappears.